saakshigupta-saa/Data-Hub-Mongodb/Prompts.md

-# AI Prompt Log — Data Hub
+# AI Prompt Log — Data Hub MongoDB

-This document records the use of AI assistance during the development of the Data Hub REST API project.
+This document records the use of AI assistance during the development of the Data Hub REST API project with MongoDB Atlas.

-AI assistance was used primarily for **concept explanation, debugging, code-structure guidance, and troubleshooting**.
-The project was implemented, tested, and verified locally using Node.js, Express.js, and Thunder Client.

-## Prompt 1 — Express Server Setup
+## Prompt 1 — MongoDB Atlas Setup

-**Purpose:** Understand how to initialize an Express server and configure a port.
+**Purpose:** Understand how to provision a MongoDB Atlas database for the project.

 **Prompt:**

-> Explain how to create a basic Node.js Express server that listens on port 5000 and returns a JSON response from a root route.
+> Explain how to create a free MongoDB Atlas cluster and connect it to my existing Node.js Express project.

-**Use:** Understanding Express application initialization and port configuration.
+**Use:** Understanding cloud database provisioning and MongoDB Atlas configuration.

 ---

-## Prompt 2 — REST Route Structure
+## Prompt 2 — Mongoose Installation and Setup

-**Purpose:** Understand REST endpoint organization.
+**Purpose:** Understand how to use Mongoose as an ODM.

 **Prompt:**

-> Explain how to structure GET, POST, PUT, and DELETE routes for a blog resource using Express Router.
+> Explain how to install Mongoose and connect my Express server to MongoDB Atlas using a Mongoose connection.

-**Use:** Understanding REST architecture and route separation.
+**Use:** Understanding ODM setup and database connection.

 ---

-## Prompt 3 — In-Memory CRUD
+## Prompt 3 — Environment Variables

-**Purpose:** Understand how to implement CRUD operations using a JavaScript array.
+**Purpose:** Understand how to securely store the MongoDB connection string.

 **Prompt:**

-> Explain how an Express API can use an in-memory array as a temporary database and perform create, read, update, and delete operations using route parameters.
+> Explain how to store my MongoDB Atlas connection string in a .env file and load it into my Node.js Express application.

-**Use:** Understanding CRUD logic and request parameters.
+**Use:** Understanding environment variables and keeping database credentials out of source code.

 ---

-## Prompt 4 — PUT Route Debugging
+## Prompt 4 — MongoDB Connection Debugging

-**Purpose:** Debug a PUT endpoint returning `Cannot PUT /posts/1`.
+**Purpose:** Debug the MongoDB Atlas DNS/SRV connection error.

 **Prompt:**

-> My Express server returns `Cannot PUT /posts/1`.
-Explain what this error means and how to check whether the route is registered correctly.
+> My MongoDB Atlas connection is giving a DNS/SRV error.
+Explain what the error means and how I can troubleshoot the connection.

-**Use:** Debugging route registration and Express Router configuration.
+**Use:** Troubleshooting DNS resolution and MongoDB Atlas connectivity.

 ---

-## Prompt 5 — Request Body Parsing
+## Prompt 5 — Post Mongoose Schema

-**Purpose:** Understand `req.body`.
+**Purpose:** Understand how to create a strict Mongoose schema for posts.

 **Prompt:**

-> Explain how express.json() works and how req.body can be used to read JSON data sent in a POST or PUT request.

-**Use:** Understanding JSON request handling.
+> Explain how to create a Mongoose Post schema with title as String, content as String, and createdAt as Date, including required fields and a default date.

+**Use:** Understanding Mongoose schemas, data types, validation, and defaults.

 ---

-## Prompt 6 — Custom Middleware
+## Prompt 6 — MongoDB CRUD

-**Purpose:** Understand Express middleware.
+**Purpose:** Replace the old in-memory array with MongoDB operations.

 **Prompt:**

-> Explain how to create custom Express middleware that logs the HTTP method, URL, and timestamp for every incoming request.

-**Use:** Implementing the sprint's custom logging middleware.
+> Explain how to replace my in-memory blog post array with MongoDB using Mongoose and implement POST, GET, PUT, and DELETE operations.

+**Use:** Understanding database-backed CRUD operations.

 ---

-## Prompt 7 — Mock Authentication
+## Prompt 7 — Mongoose CRUD Debugging

-**Purpose:** Understand authentication scaffolding.
+**Purpose:** Understand Mongoose methods used for CRUD operations.

 **Prompt:**

-> Explain how to create a simple POST /login Express endpoint that validates username and password fields and returns a mock JWT-style token for demonstration purposes.

-**Use:** Implementing the sprint's authentication scaffolding.
+> Explain how Post.create(), Post.find(), Post.findByIdAndUpdate(), and Post.findByIdAndDelete() work in Mongoose and when each method should be used.

+**Use:** Understanding MongoDB CRUD methods through Mongoose.

 ---

-## Prompt 8 — Render Deployment
+## Prompt 8 — User Schema and Relationship

-**Purpose:** Understand deployment requirements for an Express server.
+**Purpose:** Understand how to create a relationship between users and posts.

 **Prompt:**

-> Explain how to prepare an Express Node.js server for deployment on Render, including the use of process.env.PORT and the server start command.
+> Explain how to create a User Mongoose schema and connect a Post document to a User using authorId and an ObjectId reference.

-**Use:** Deployment preparation and troubleshooting.
+**Use:** Understanding MongoDB document relationships and Mongoose references.

 ---

-## Prompt 9 — API Testing
+## Prompt 9 — Mongoose Populate

-**Purpose:** Understand how to verify REST API endpoints.
+**Purpose:** Understand how to retrieve author information along with a post.

 **Prompt:**

-> Explain how to test GET, POST, PUT, DELETE, and login endpoints using Thunder Client and what responses should be expected.

-**Use:** API quality assurance and endpoint verification.
+> Explain how Mongoose populate() works and how I can populate authorId in my posts to return the related user information.

+**Use:** Understanding referenced documents and data hydration with Mongoose.

 ---

+## Prompt 10 — Recent Posts

+**Purpose:** Implement the advanced recent-posts requirement.

+**Prompt:**

+> Explain how to create a route that returns the three most recent posts using Mongoose sort() and limit(), and make sure it does not conflict with the /posts/:id route.

+**Use:** Implementing sorting, limiting, and route ordering.

+---

+## Prompt 11 — API Testing

+**Purpose:** Understand how to verify the MongoDB-backed API.

+**Prompt:**

+> Explain how to test my MongoDB CRUD API, user creation, author relationship, populate functionality, and recent posts endpoint using Postman.

+**Use:** API quality assurance and database verification.

+---

+## Prompt 12 — Git and GitHub

+**Purpose:** Understand how to push the completed sprint project to a new repository.

+**Prompt:**

+> Explain how to create a new GitHub repository, change the existing Git remote, and push my completed project to the new repository.

+**Use:** Repository management and version control.

+---

 ## Development Notes

-AI assistance was used as a development support tool.
+AI assistance was used as a development support tool for **learning, debugging, troubleshooting, and understanding implementation decisions**.

 The project was independently run and tested in the local development environment.

 Testing included:

+* POST `/posts`
 * GET `/posts`
 * GET `/posts/:id`
-* POST `/posts`
 * PUT `/posts/:id`
 * DELETE `/posts/:id`
-* POST `/login`
+* POST `/users`
+* MongoDB User–Post relationship
+* Mongoose `.populate()`
+* GET `/posts/recent`
 * Invalid request scenarios
-* Custom middleware logging
+* MongoDB Atlas connection
+* API responses using Postman

-The API was verified using Thunder Client before deployment preparation.
+The API was verified locally with MongoDB Atlas before the final GitHub submission.